Roza Shanina: Death

-In the face of the East Prussian Offensive, the Germans tried to strengthen the localities they controlled against great odds.
+In the face of the East Prussian offensive, the Germans tried to strengthen the localities they controlled against great odds.
 In a diary entry dated 16 January 1945, Shanina wrote that despite her wish to be in a safer place, some unknown force was drawing her to the front line.
 In the same entry, she wrote that she had no fear and that she had even agreed to go "to a melee combat."
 The next day, Shanina wrote in a letter that she might be on the verge of being killed because her battalion had lost 72 out of 78 people.
 Her last diary entry reports that German fire had become so intense that the Soviet troops, including herself, had sheltered inside self-propelled guns.

 On 27 January, Shanina was severely wounded and was later found by two soldiers disemboweled, with her chest torn open by a shell fragment.
-Despite attempts to save her, Shanina died the following day near the Richau estate (later a Soviet settlement of Telmanovka), 3 km northwest of the East Prussian village of Ilmsdorf (Novobobruysk).
+Despite attempts to save her, Shanina died the following day near the Reichau estate (now Cherepanovo), 3 km northwest of the East Prussian village of Ilmsdorf (Novobobruysk).
 Nurse Yekaterina Radkina remembered Shanina telling her that she regretted having done so little.

 By the day of Shanina's death, the Soviets had overtaken several major East Prussian localities, including Tilsit, Insterburg and Pillau, and approached Königsberg.
 Recalling the moment Shanina's mother received notification of her daughter's death, her brother Marat wrote: "I clearly remembered mother's eyes.
 They weren't teary anymore. ...
 'That's all, that's all'—she repeated".
-Shanina was buried under a spreading pear tree on the shore of the Alle River—now called the Lava— and was later reinterred in the settlement of Wehlau.
+Shanina was initially buried in Reichau (now Cherepanovo) or, according to some sources, under a spreading pear tree on the shore of the Alle River (now the Lava), and was later reinterred in Wehlau (now Znamensk).